Bokura wa Mahō Shōnen

 (ボクらは魔法少年, Bokura wa Mahō Shōnen) is a Japanese manga series written and illustrated by Teppei Fukushima.
 It was initially serialized in Shueisha's Weekly Young Jump magazine as a monthly serialization in March 2018.
 It was later transferred to the Ultra Jump magazine where it continued from September 2019 to August 2021.

+Plot

+The series is centered around elementary school boys who can transform into magical girls.
+Kaito Odagiri is a fifth grader who is a skilled fighter.
+Kaito gets scouted by Makoto Kaibara, a boy in his school, to protect the peace of the town.
+To Kaito's dismay, he finds out that what he's been recruited into involves him putting on a dress.
+Initially unwilling, he gets over his reluctance to wear dresses to become a magical girl.

 Publication

 Written and illustrated by Teppei Fukushima, Bokura wa Mahō Shōnen was initially serialized in Shueisha's Weekly Young Jump magazine as a monthly serialization on March 1, 2018.
 It also began serialization on the Tonari no Young Jump manga service the following week.
 It was later transferred to the Ultra Jump magazine where it continued from September 19, 2019, to August 19, 2021.
 The series' chapters were compiled into seven tankōbon volumes as from September 19, 2018, to October 19, 2021.